webresh/drik-panchanga/README.md

 Also includes computation of sunrise, sunset, moonrise and moonset.

 By default, the month type is Amavasyanta (new moon to new moon) which is most prominent type of calendar used in South India.

+NOTE:
+All timings are end timings.
+Timings displayed higher than 24:00 denote hours past midnight because the Hindu day (tithi) starts and ends with sunrise.
+If applicable, daylight savings (DST) are accounted for automatically based on the date and place entered in the textboxes.

 Requirements
 ------------